CaramelForSwift/Caramel/README.md

-# Jelly
+# Caramel

-Jelly is a cross-platform module for building server applications in Swift.
+Caramel is a cross-platform module for building server applications in Swift.

 # Design goals